 What is “pознь”?
-Posted by bota on Oct 23, 2020 in Culture, grammar, language, Russian food, Russian for beginners, Russian life
+Posted by bota on Oct 23, 2020 in Culture, Grammar, language, Russian for beginners, Russian life

 What if I told you there was a single word in Russian to help one convey that just because something is labeled X doesn’t mean that all things X are like the first thing X?

 The word in question is рознь and here’s how it works.

 You take a Russian noun, put it in the Nominative Case first, then repeat it in the Dative Case, and then put the word рознь.
 The formula is simple.

 Noun X (in Nominative Case) + Noun X (in Dative Case) + рознь.

 Холодец холодцу рознь.
 (Not all aspic is created equal.)

 Хлеб хлебу рознь.
 (No two loaves of bread are baked the same.)

 You would have to get creative to provide an equally satisfying English phrase that conveys what рознь brings to our semantical table.
 And while рознь in Russian can also mean “discord” and “hatred” (сеять рознь = sow discord), in this case it’s something completely different.
 Here’s a story to set the scene for just how ingenious the word рознь is.